About the Teifi Valley Coroner series

 Why the 1850s?

-The Rebecca Riots happened between 1839 and 1843 so I had no choice about the timeframe for None So Blind.
+The Rebecca Riots happened between 1839 and 1843 so I had no choice about the timeframe for None So Blind, part of which takes place in 1843.
 But the mid-nineteenth century is a fascinating time for crime fans.
 Why?
 Because it was incredibly easy to murder somebody and not be found out.
 Click on the Getting Away with Murder tab above to find out more.

 Why write about a coroner and not a policeman?